Cardiovascular Disease

 7. Next Steps

-Develop deep and secure data sharing across organisations and map data sources: The wealth of data collected locally is not effectively shared across organisations.
-Integration of data is essential for understanding, planning, and commissioning effective health services.
-We need to develop closer links across health partners (ULHT, LPFT, local authorities, LCC directorates).
+We need to develop closer links across health partners (United Lincolnshire Teaching Hospitals NHS Trust (ULTH), Lincolnshire Partnership Foundation Trust (LPFT), local authorities, Lincolnshire County Council (LCC) directorates).
 By understanding the data landscape, and the story it tells, a robust understanding of gaps will develop.